 Unlike Powell, Todd was a passionate lover, and Joan was overwhelmed.
 He dazzled her with his energy and creativity, in the bedroom and professionally.
 With Todd, Joan tried valiantly to be a stay-at-home mom for the first time in her life.
 But then the threats and violence began, and Joan left him to protect herself and her children.
 I don’t think Joan had a clue to Todd’s dark side when they were dating.
 She, like so many others, was simply knocked over by his charisma.
 She ignored the warning signs, married him, and lived to profoundly regret it.

-Though I know that Joan Blondell and Ann Sothern were quite different as performers, they often played no-nonsense, wisecracking dames in lots of programmers – Blondell at WB, Sothern at RKO and then MGM.
-Now, Sothern became an A-list player at MGM in the late 1940s, after having been around for more than 15 years.
-Why didn't Blondell keep her leading lady status after the early 1940s?
+- Though I know that Joan Blondell and Ann Sothern were quite different as performers, they often played no-nonsense, wisecracking dames in lots of programmers – Blondell at WB, Sothern at RKO and then MGM.
+Now, Sothern was an A-list player at MGM in the late 1940s, after having been around for about 15 years.
+Why didn’t Blondell keep her leading lady status after the early 1940s?
 Did she refuse to sign any long-term contracts with the studios?

 There was a critical point in Joan’s career in the late ’30s and early ’40s – after she left Warners and began freelancing – where opportunities were lost.
 The quality of roles offered at Columbia, MGM, and Universal, was no better than what she had at Warners.
 As she describes it, she wasn’t a fighter for decent scripts the way Bette Davis was.
 Joan’s compliance cost her dearly, but just look at how she lights up the screen!
 Here we are, decades after her death, realizing that someone very special was making the very most of what she was given.